Midgeo Tablet

 Q. How will I know that I have developed supine hypertension?

 Symptoms of supine hypertension include chest pain, palpitations, shortness of breath, headache, and blurred vision.
-If you develop these symptoms tell your doctor immediately.
-The doctor may reduce the dose of Midgeo Tablet or may discontinue treatment if the symptoms persists.
+If you develop these symptoms, tell your doctor immediately.
+The doctor may reduce the dose of Midgeo Tablet or may discontinue treatment if the symptoms persist.

 Q. Can I take metoprolol with Midgeo Tablet?